Nonlinear descent on moduli of local systems: Introduction

 \section{Introduction}

-This paper initiates the Diophantine study of moduli spaces for local systems on surfaces and their mapping class group dynamics.
-Let $\Sigma$ be a smooth compact oriented surface of genus $g\geq0$ with $n\geq0$ boundary curves satisfying $3g+n-3>0$.
-We consider the moduli space, also called \emph{(relative) character variety},

-parametrizing the semismiple $\SL_2(\C)$-local systems on $\Sigma$ with prescribed boundary traces $k\in\C^n$ up to isomorphism.
-It has the structure of an affine algebraic variety of dimension $6g+2n-6$, and we showed in \cite{whang} that it is log Calabi-Yau if $n\geq1$.
-For $k\in\Z^n$, the variety $X_k$ admits a natural model over $\Z$.
-The mapping class group $\Gamma$ of the surface acts on $X_k$, preserving the integral points $X_k(\Z)$.
-We shall study the associated nonlinear descent on $X_k(\Z)$, and in the process obtain new extensions of classical results on hyperbolic surfaces to local systems.
+This paper initiates our Diophantine study of moduli spaces for local systems on surfaces and their mapping class group dynamics.
+Let us fix a smooth compact oriented surface $\Sigma$ of genus $g\geq0$ with $n\geq0$ boundary curves, labeled $c_1,\dots,c_n$, satisfying $3g+n-3>0$.
+For each $k=(k_1,\dots,k_n)\in\C^n$, let $X_k$ denote the coarse moduli space of $\SL_2(\C)$-local systems on $\Sigma$ with trace $k_i$ along $c_i$.
+Each $X_k$ is an irreducible complex affine algebraic variety of dimension $6g+2n-6$, and we showed in \cite{whang} that it is log Calabi-Yau if the surface has nonempty boundary.
+For $k\in\Z^n$, the variety $X_k$ admits a natural model over $\Z$, its integral points corresponding to those local systems whose monodromy elements all have integer trace.
+The pure mapping class group of $\Sigma$ acts on $X_k$ via pullback of local systems, preserving the integral structure.

 Our main Diophantine result for $X_k(\Z)$ is the following.
-Let $X_k(\Z)_*$ be the set of local systems $\rho\in X_k(\Z)$ with $\tr\rho(a)\neq\pm2$ for each essential curve $a$ on $\Sigma$, by which we mean a noncontractible simple closed curve on $\Sigma$ which is not isotopic to a boundary curve.
-Let us define an algebraic variety $V$ to be \emph{parabolic} if every point of $V$ is in the image of a nonconstant morphism $\A^1\to V$ from the affine line.
+Let us say that an algebraic variety $Z$ over $\C$ is \emph{parabolic} if each $\C$-point of $Z$ is in the image of some nonconstant morphism $\A^1\to Z$.
+A related notion is that of a log uniruled variety, defined in \cite{km}.
+Let us define a subvariety of $X_k$ to be \emph{degenerate} if it is contained in a parabolic subvariety of $X_k$, and \emph{nondegenerate} otherwise.
+These definitions and our formulation of Theorem \ref{theorem1} reflect considerations of Diophantine geometry for log Calabi-Yau varieties, further discussed in Section \ref{sect:1.3}.

-\begin{theorem} The set $X_k(\Z)_*$ consists of finitely many mapping class group orbits.
-There are finitely many proper parabolic subvarieties $V_1,\cdots,V_r$ of $X_k$ such that
+\begin{theorem} The nondegenerate integral points in $X_k(\Z)$ consist of finitely many mapping class group orbits.
+There exists a parabolic proper closed subvariety of $X_k$ whose orbit gives precisely the locus of degenerate points on $X_k$. \end{theorem}